List of The Brady Bunch characters: Jan Brady

 As a young teen, Jan had a striking resemblance to her great-aunt Jenny (played by Imogene Coca) in her younger days.
 Jan is also occasionally absent-minded, once losing the tube containing her father's architectural plans while visiting Kings Island amusement park.
-In her later high school years, Jan found she had a talent for painting (as does Eve Plumb), which likely led to her career choice as an architect, following in her stepfather's footsteps (as shown in later reunion films).
+In her later high school years, Jan found she had a talent for painting (as does Eve Plumb), which likely led to her career choice as an architect, following in her adopted father's footsteps (as shown in later reunion films).

-In The Brady Girls Get Married, Jan marries Phillip Covington.
+In The Brady Girls Get Married, Jan marries Phillip Covington III.
 The two met in college; he was her professor.
 The Covingtons briefly separate in A Very Brady Christmas, but they reconcile.
 However, they are unable to conceive their own children and in The Bradys adopt a Korean girl named Patty.

 Child actress Debi Storm (who later appeared on The Brady Bunch episode "My Fair Opponent" as Molly) was producer Sherwood Schwartz's original choice to play Jan Brady in the original series, until he decided to cast all blondes for the roles of the three daughters.

 Cox said in a 2015 interview that one of the reasons she auditioned for The Brady Bunch Movie was that she was a fan of the original series, and that she used method acting during the film.

 Film critic Roger Ebert praised the character in The Brady Bunch Movie, saying that "a lot of the humor in the movie comes from the burning jealousy Jan feels for her popular older sister, Marcia".

 Bobby Brady

 Robert "Bobby" Brady (bottom right), portrayed by Mike Lookinland in the TV show, Jesse Soffer (credited as Jesse Lee) in the theatrical films, and Max Morrow in the TV movie, is the youngest Brady son.
 The clever and often overlooked youngest boy, Bobby was often portrayed as a whimsical dreamer, fantasizing about having various adventurous lifestyles, such as being a race car driver, a cowboy, and an astronaut.
 On one occasion, one of his fantasies came true when he got to play football with Joe Namath.

 On another occasion, Bobby became a professional race car driver, which led to a crash and Bobby's paralysis on The Bradys.
-Bobby is going through rehabilitative therapy when he marries his girlfriend, Tracy (Martha Quinn).
+Bobby is going through rehabilitative therapy when he marries his girlfriend, Tracy Wagner (Martha Quinn).
 Bobby—who had dropped out of business school to pursue his dream of racing cars—resumes his originally intended career path, joining Peter in a business venture.